cc7799/VT-Car-Crash-Data-Analysis/README.md

 ## Author Info
 This was a group project.
 The map, direction of crash graph, and date line graph were created by group members.
 The graphs following those and the machine learning was done by me.
-I wrote the introduction, conclusion, and the limitations sections
+I wrote the introduction, conclusion, and the limitations sections.